carolynwu/virtual_reality4331/README.md

 * ~~You should be able to navigate around the space~~

 For a A, you need to:
-* ~~Interact with certain objects: Click to trigger a sound track or a song, OR Add one dynamic object (moving model, such as a dog or an avatar)~~
+* ~~Interact with certain objects: Click to trigger a sound track or a song, or Add one dynamic object (moving model, such as a dog or an avatar)~~